Here is The Roundup, Edition 19, bringing you the best from around the web from the past two weeks!

 In a recent article, Stephan Guyenet of Whole Health Source discussed the widespread belief that beans and lentils are not “allowed” on a Paleo diet and were not a component of our early ancestors’ diets.
 Stephan points out that “there is good evidence of widespread legume consumption by hunter-gatherers and archaic humans, and that beans and lentils are therefore an ancestral food that falls within the Paleo diet rubric.”
 He discusses a handful of hunter-gatherer populations and extinct archaic groups of humans who consumed legumes after the development of cooking as a technology.
 He lists The !Kung San, Southwest Native Americans, Australian Aborigines, and Neanderthals as groups that included properly prepared legumes in their diets, and therefore argues that “beans and lentils appear to be Paleo.”

 I appreciate that Stephan views Paleo as a framework rather than a prescription, and I’ve written before about the need to reframe Paleo as a template, not a diet, and that the word Paleo should not be taken literally when deciding what to eat.
-This is also the approach I take in my new upcoming book, Your Personal Paleo Code, because I understand the need for personalization and minimal restriction when it comes to figuring out your own optimal diet.
+This is also the approach I take in my new upcoming book, Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014), because I understand the need for personalization and minimal restriction when it comes to figuring out your own optimal diet.
 While beans and legumes may not be on the menu for some Paleo devotees, I believe properly prepared legumes can be perfectly healthy if well tolerated and if not completely replacing animal proteins in the diet.
 I’m glad that Stephan has pointed out the fact that the statement “beans aren’t Paleo” is likely inaccurate, and not a helpful statement for individuals looking to optimize their own diets.

 - This review examines the changes in gut microbiota of patients with chronic kidney disease that may contribute to the progression of the disease, and the targeted interventions to re-establish a beneficial symbiosis.